oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/runtime-updates.md

        - Note that it is permitted to override network access point `public` or `external` addresses and ports.
        External access to JMX (MBean) or online WLST requires that the network access point internal port and external port match (external T3 or HTTP tunneling access to JMS, RMI, or EJBs don't require port matching).

- {{% notice warning %}}
- Due to security considerations, we strongly recommend that T3 or any RMI protocol should not be exposed outside the cluster.
- {{% /notice %}}

   - Node Manager related configuration.
   - Log related settings.
 This applies to changing, adding, or removing server and domain log related settings in an MBean at runtime when the domain resource is configured to override the same MBeans using the `spec.logHome`,